w3c/wcag3/informative/act-rules/web/sign-language-available-prerecorded.md

 ### Failed example 1

-The audio only content has no link to a video with sign language interpretation within the page/view.
+The audio-only content has no sign language interpretation available within the page/view.

 ```html
   <h3>Latest podcast</h3>